 Mark Lau Branson is the Homer L. Goddard Professor of the Ministry of the Laity and has taught at Fuller since 2000.
 He teaches courses in congregational leadership and community engagement.
-In addition, he currently chairs the School of Theology Ministry Division and the School of Theology/School of Intercultural Studies Ministry Curricular Area.
+In addition, he is the coordinator of the PhD/ThM program in Practical Theology and the School of Theology.

 - PM514: Missional Churches and Leadership